groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2018/groupdocs.comparison-for-.net-18.7-release-notes.md

     *   UseSourceMaster – false with MasterPath - use custom master path
     *   UseSourceMaster – true - use master from source and target documents together

-    Use “OriginalSize” to set document size when comparing image with different formats, this size will be used when document is converted to the picture.
+    Use "OriginalSize" to set document size when comparing image with different formats, this size will be used when document is converted to the picture.

     OriginalSize.Width;// int
     OriginalSize.Heigth;// int;